oracle/solaris-userland/components/bind/README.md

    ```

 The tests may take some hours to complete.
 They write a summary
 report to ./build/*/bin/tests/system/systests.output.

+For further information regarding these tests refer to README in
+bin/tests/system directory.
+The test framework is changing to use
+pytest.
+As per the README the older testing can still be used using
-A helper script
+the legacy scripts.
+A helper script in ./Solaris/test-summarize.awk
-in ./Solaris/test-summarize.awk can help examine the summary report,
+can help examine the summary report from the legacy scripts, for
-for example to review a summary of skipped tests:
+example to review a summary of skipped tests:

 ```
 awk -v skipped=1 -f $WS/components/bind/Solaris/test-summarize.awk \
    ./bin/tests/system/systests.output

 ```

-For further information regarding these tests refer to README in
-bin/tests/system directory.

 ### Skipped tests